How to Use Rent-to-Income Ratio to Choose Incredible Tenants

 How to Handle Applicants Who Don’t Meet Your Rent-to-Income Requirements

-Landlords can legally reject any applicant that doesn’t meet their rent-to-income requirements, regardless of how qualified they are in other areas.
-As long as they keep the same standards for every applicant, they can require 20% rent-to-income if they’d like.
+Landlords can legally reject any applicant who doesn’t meet their rent-to-income requirements, regardless of how qualified they are in other areas.
+As long as they keep the same standards for every applicant, they can require 40% rent-to-income if they’d like.

-Here’s a common process a landlord may take for looking at applicants who have rent-to-income ratios worse than the standard 30%:
+Here’s a common process a landlord may take for looking at applicants who have rent-to-income ratios higher than the standard 30%:

-2. Pull Their Credit Report – A credit report will give you insight into their debts.
-Consider their monthly payments and calculate a DTI for everyone.
-Now, you can reject more applicants with a baseline DTI that you find acceptable (perhaps 43% or 45%).
+2. Pull their credit report (with permission) – a part of all rental applications should include a release for credit and rental history.
+You should pull a credit report for all remaining applicants as it will give you insight into debts and help you calculate their debt-to-income ratio.
+Now, you can reject more applicants with a baseline DTI that you find acceptable (perhaps 43% or 45%)

-4. Establish a Rental History Let’s say now that you have an applicant with a rent-to-income ratio of 32%.
-However, their DTI falls under 43% and you’ve verified their income.
-On paper, they look like a good enough candidate to overlook their high rent-to-income ratio.
-Next, you can talk to previous landlords to ask about missed or late payments to find out if they have a good history of handling rent payments.
+4. Establish a Rental History – talk to previous landlords to ask about missed or late payments to find out if they have a good history of handling rent payments

 Rent to income on iPropertyManagement.com